This blog discusses the science behind soil aeration. You may also find our soil aeration case study and our flood management blog of interest.

 Thus it can be seen that soil aeration is extremely important to optimize the growth of plants.
 Often poor growth is an indirect result of its effects on gaseous exchange, nutrient availability, and drainage.
 Aeration is not just necessary in areas subjected to heavy traffic and it should be a regular maintenance operation over an entire site.
 Bear in mind the average walking human applies a ground pressure of 60–80 kPa, whilst a galloping horse will exert up to 3.5 MPa.

-So how can you improve gas exchange in turf soil?
+So how can you improve gas exchange in a compacted lawn?

 Trial work